 The brake light on your car's dashboard, often represented by an exclamation mark in a circle or the word "BRAKE," is a crucial part of your vehicle's warning system.
 Unlike the external brake "tail" lights that illuminate when you apply the brakes, this dashboard indicator warns you about potential issues with your car's braking system.

 What's the difference between Brake "Warning" Lights and Brake "Tail" Lights?

-Brake warning lights can show up on the dashboard when there is a fault in the braking system.
-Here are the six most common reasons why you have a brake warning light on:
+Brake warning lights show up on the dashboard of your car when there's a fault in your braking system.

 This is the most typical cause of your brake light becoming illuminated on your dashboard.
 The parking brake sensor will activate the brake warning light if the parking brake is still engaged.
 This occurs when the vehicle parking brake is not entirely disengaged, and the answer is to disengage it.